liangshiweigithub/update/The Graphics Processing Unit.md

 A ***draw call*** invokes the graphic API to draw a group of primitives, so causing the graphics pipeline to execute and run its shaders.
 Each programmable shader stage has two types of inputs: ***uniform inputs***, with values that remain constant throughout a draw call (can be changed between draw calls), and ***varying input***, data that come from the triangle's vertices or from rasterization.

 The term ***flow control*** refers to the use of branching instructions to change the flow of code execution.
 There are two types of flow control. ***Static flow control*** branches are based on the values of uniform inputs.
 There is no thread divergence, since all invocations take the same code path. ***Dynamic flow control*** is based on the values of varying inputs, meaning that each fragment can execute the code differently.
 This costs performance.

+##### The Vertex Shader

+The vertex shader provides a way to modify, create, or ignore values associated with each triangle's vertex, such as its color, normal, texture coordinates, and position.
+A vertex shader must always transforms vertices from model space to homogeneous clip space.

+***Input assembly is usually presented as a process that happens before the vertex shader is executed.

+##### The Tessellation Stage

+The stage allows us to render a curved surface.
+The GPU takes each surface description and turn it into a representative set of triangles.
+It can save memory by a surface description instead of vertex.
+Besides, its ability to control the level of detail can also control performance.

+##### The Pixel Shader

+The piece of a triangle partially or fully overlapping the pixel is called ***fragment***.
+The values at the triangle's vertices, including the z-value used in the z-buffer, are interpolated across the triangle's surface for each pixel.
+These values are passed to the pixel shader, which then processes the fragment.
+The type of interpolation performed across the triangle is specified by the pixel shader program.
+Nowdays, instead of sending results of a pixel shader's program to just the color and z-buffer, multiple sets of values can be generated for each fragment and save to different buffers, each called a ***render target***.
+This is the idea of ***multiple render targets***.